adrybakov/wulfric/docs/source/user-guide/usage/crystal.rst

 Atom's positions
 ================

-Wulfric implements a couple of routines to perform common operations on atom's positions, that do not change orientation of the crystal.
+Wulfric implements a couple of routines to perform common operations on atoms' positions, that do not change orientation of the crystal.
 Those functions return ``None`` and modify the same ``atoms``, that was passed to them.